PitWD/QuickWater/README.md

 <br>

 The *primary* **main settings menu**.
-This menu gives you access on generic settings and instaled probes/modules.
+This menu gives you access on generic settings and installed probes/modules.
 You can individually setup the color and style of the menu-key and the dimmed text style, to have a nice appearance fitting to your terminal/desktop style.
 The screenshots are made with an "solarized terminal" just the green is a little greener than from the original solarized green.
 ![Primary Main Screen](/images/Auswahl_002.png)
 Key color changed: